suhock/php-dependency-injection/README.md

 Scopes created from a container are managed by their own caller; dispose them before disposing the container so that their scoped instances are swept.
-Disposal is not currently applied to instances provided by [nested containers](#nested-containers) beyond those the outer container caches, and disposal via a custom callback for classes that cannot implement `DisposableInterface` is not yet supported.

 ### Adding services to the container